Kirsta Benedetti

 Founder

-In 2009, Kirsta and her husband sold everything and moved to Egypt to establish a non-governmental arts organization with the purpose of teaching art and self-expression as a means of peacemaking.
-As they settled into their new home, they were quickly humbled by how little they knew and how limiting that can be, going from being competent college graduates to being foreigners only able to function as a child might.
-This experience built in her an empathy for people moving to new countries and trying to establish a life.
+In 2009, Kirsta and her husband moved to Egypt to establish a non-governmental arts organization with the purpose of teaching art and self-expression as a means of peacemaking.
+As they settled into their new home, they were quickly humbled by how little they knew and how limiting that can be.
+In the midst of this new struggle, their language teacher became a close friend and wonderful guide to help them navigate Egyptian culture and make them feel at home.
+After experiencing what a difference the help of locals can make, Kirsta committed to paying it forward to people new to America whenever she returned to Columbus.